Understanding your technical SEO audit.

 If your website has been operating for a while, there will likely be a need for cleaning up outdated and duplicate content.
-We often come across websites that have multiple pages and posts for the same thing, which can be confusing to Google and your website visitors.
+We often come across websites with multiple pages and posts for the same thing, which can confuse Google and your website visitors.
 As part of our process, we’ll conduct a blog content audit.

 Things included in a content audit include:

 - A list of pages and posts to consolidate.